Non-breaking space

-Uses and variations
+Uses

 Despite having layout and uses similar to those of whitespace, it differs in contextual behavior.

 Non-breaking behavior

 Text-processing software typically assumes that an automatic line break may be inserted anywhere a space character occurs; a non-breaking space prevents this from happening (provided the software recognizes the character).

-For example, if the text "100 km" will not quite fit at the end of a line, the software may insert a line break between "100" and "km".
-An editor who finds this behavior undesirable may choose to use a non-breaking space between "100" and "km".
-This guarantees that the text "100 km" will not be broken: if it does not fit at the end of a line, it is moved in its entirety to the next line.
+For example, if the text "100 km" will not quite fit at the end of a line, the software may break the line between "100" and "km".
+Using a non-breaking space between "100" and "km" will prevent this behaviour.
+This guarantees that the text "100 km" will not be broken—if it does not fit at the end of a line, it is moved in its entirety to the next line.
+For this reason, many style guides recommend using a non-breaking space between numbers and their associated units.